apollographql/specs/link/v1.0/link-v1.0.md

 Core schemas have a document-wide *scope*.
 A document's scope is a map of {Element} ==> {Binding}.
 The scope is constructed from a document's [@link](#@link) and [@id](#@id) directives and is used to [attribute](#sec-Attribution) definitions and references within the document.

 Elements are the same as in [global graph references](#sec-Global-Graph-References).
 When used as scope keys, they carry the following meanings:
-- Schema({name}) — a schema {@link}ed from the document. {name} can be used as a [prefix](#sec-Prefixing) for definitions and references within the document, and {name} MUST either be a valid prefix or {null}, indicating the present schema.
+- Schema({name}) — a schema {@link}ed from the document. {name} can be used as a [prefix](#sec-Name-Conventions) for definitions and references within the document, and {name} MUST either be a valid prefix or {null}, indicating the present schema.
 - Directive({name}) — a directive [imported](#@link/import) into the document
 - Type({name}) — a type [imported](#@link/import) into the document

 A {Binding} contains:
 - {gref}: GRef — the [global graph reference](#sec-Global-Graph-References) which is the target of the binding
 - {implicit}: Bool — indicating whether the binding was explicitly imported or created implicitly.
-Implicit bindings may be overwritten by explicit bindings and will not be formed if an explicit binding for the item alreaady exists
+Implicit bindings are "soft"—they may be overwritten by explicit bindings and will not be formed if an explicit binding for the item alreaady exists.

 Similar to a [gref](#sec-Global-Graph-References)'s elements, different types of scoped items can have the same name without conflict.
 For example, a scope can contain both a type and schema named "User", although this should generally be avoided if possible.